-World Children’s Day 2019: History and the Convention on the Rights of the Child
+World Children’s Day 2020: History, Significance and the Convention on the Rights of the Child

 World Children's Day: History

 In 1954, World Children's Day was first established as Universal Children's Day and is decided to celebrate it on 20 November every year.
 The General Assembly on 14 December 1954 by the resolution 836 (IX) recommended all the countries to institute a Universal Children's Day as a day of worldwide fraternity and understanding between children.
 This day is also devoted to promoting the ideals and objectives of the UN Charter and the welfare of the children of the world.

 On this date, the UN General Assembly adopted the Declaration of the Rights of the child in 1959.
 And it is also the date when the UN General Assembly adopted the Convention on the Rights of the Child in 1989.